jetbrains-academy/refactoring-course/RefactoringAndItsPurpose/GettingFamiliarWithIDERefactoringFeatures/task.md

 It could be useful if you are not sure how refactoring changes would affect your code and want to make sure that it would work as you expect.

-Here is a table with the most popular refactorings and hotkeys to invoke them:
+Here is a table with the most popular refactorings and shortcuts to invoke them:

 | Refactoring type       | Description                                                           | Shortcut                                                            |
 |------------------------|-----------------------------------------------------------------------|---------------------------------------------------------------------|